matthewwardrop/python-parampy/README.md

  - Simplify parameters based upon whether or not certain parameters can be assumed to be fixed.
  - Run with low overhead so it is suitable for use in simulations in which parameters will be evaluated millions of times.

-As of version 2.0.0 (the version at time of writing), simple parameter storage and extraction is only a factor of 8 ± 1 times slower than simply setting and reading a python variable; though this increases when more advanced features are used.
+As of version 2.1.0 (the version at time of writing), simple parameter storage and extraction is only a factor of 8 ± 1 times slower than simply setting and reading a python variable (under Python 2*); though this increases when more advanced features are used.
 As a result, ParamPy ought not to be the bottleneck in simulations.

 Most of the above features are thoroughly documented and unittested.
 Refer to `documentation.pdf` for more details.